Joonsey/joonsey.github.io/README.md

 ```
 I made functions that draws the bird on the screen to avoid any complication and for easy accessability.
 I also made a function to get the mask of the bird to check for colission. which i further improved to only check for colored pixels making the hitbox pixel-perfect.

+This class is run 50 times (by default) until every bird is dead and then it will repeat using the best bird as it's main 'genome'.
+This ai is very succesfull and will go on indefinatly after a few (if not the first) generations.